BrainCMS/BrainCMS/README.md

 BrainCMS is a Habbo Retro Content Management System ("CMS) by [RetroRipper][1].
 Looking to [demo BrainCMS][2]?
 You can also play a live working retro [Playlegit.ca][3] running BrainCMS.

 ## What's in BrainCMS? ##
-- Choose start room in the brain-config.php file.
+- Choose start room in the [brain-config.php][4] file.
+- Security: Client Pin
-- Staff Pin
+- Security: HK Pin
 - User Home's
 - User of the week
 - Staff page